COVID: Germans less worried about omicron, survey shows | DW | 06.01.2022

 Despite the rapid spread of omicron, Germany has seen a drop in concern over COVID variants, a new survey has revealed.
 While a majority favor strict regulations in general, many want shorter quarantine rules.

-Although Germany is seeking a spike in cases due to the omicron variant, the public is less on edge than they were a month ago
+Although Germany is seeking a spike in cases due to the omicron variant, the public is less on edge than a month ago

 A majority of people in Germany approve of the government's stricter rules to curb the spread of COVID-19 but are less worried about the omicron variant, a new national survey revealed on Thursday.